tanaikech/taking-advantage-of-Web-Apps-with-google-apps-script/README.md

 One application where this situation is relevant is when registering a webhook with [Trello's REST API](https://developers.trello.com/reference/).

-When a Web App deployed with "Execute the app as: Me" and "Who has access to the app: Anyone, even anonymous" is registered as a webhook, an error like `{"message":"URL (https://script.google.com/macros/s/###/exec) did not return 200 status code, got 403","error":"ERROR"}` occurs.
+When a Web App deployed with "`Execute the app as: Me`" and "`Who has access to the app: Anyone`" is registered as a webhook, an error like `{"message":"URL (https://script.google.com/macros/s/###/exec) did not return 200 status code, got 403","error":"ERROR"}` occurs.
 This error is due to the situation described above.

 As a workaround for registration, you can use the following flow: